 If you are a member of Seattle Print Arts, we will post your announcement in the weekly newsletter and on the website.

 Please send us your announcements about your upcoming exhibitions.
 We would also like to know about any upcoming print related classes, equipment for sale, studios for rent, or calls for printmakers.

 Please send information as text and no all-caps and no postcard announcements please.
-Include a separate image.
-Email (email@example.com) us at least one week prior to an event or as early as three weeks before.
+Include a separate image and please use your name as the filename, ie: jane_doe.jpg.
+Email (firstname.lastname@example.org) us at least one week prior to an event or as early as three weeks before.